R (single album)

 "On the Ground" was released as the lead single on the same day the album was released.
-The single peaked at number four on South Korea's Gaon Digital Chart and number 70 on the US Billboard Hot 100, becoming the highest-charting song by a Korean female soloist in the United States.
+The single peaked at number four on South Korea's Gaon Digital Chart and number 70 on the US Billboard Hot 100, becoming the highest-charting song by a female K-pop soloist in the United States in 2021.
 The song also debuted and peaked at number one on both the Global 200 and Global Excl.
-U.S. charts, the first song by a Korean solo artist to do so in the charts' histories.
-The music video for "Gone" was released on 5 April 2021, and the single peaked at number six in South Korea, earning Rosé her second top-ten hit in the country.
+U.S. charts, the first song by a solo K-pop artist to do so in the charts' histories.
+The music video for "Gone" was released on 4 April 2021, and the single peaked at number six in South Korea, earning Rosé her second top-ten hit in the country.

 Background

 On 1 June 2020, it was announced that Rosé would make her solo debut in 2020, following the release of Blackpink's first Korean language full-length album.
 On 30 December 2020, in an interview with South Korean media outlet Osen, Rosé revealed that filming for her debut music video would begin in mid-January 2021.
 On 25 January 2021, a 33-second teaser titled "Coming Soon" was uploaded to Blackpink's official YouTube channel and featured Rosé singing an snippet of an unknown track.
 Rosé's label YG Entertainment disclosed that she had "completed all filming for her solo album title track's music video in mid-January", and the release will be "surely different from Blackpink's usual musical style".

 Soon thereafter, it was announced that Rosé will be showcasing the track featured in the teaser, later given the title "Gone", at Blackpink's first virtual concert, The Show, on 31 January 2021.
 On 2 March 2021, it was officially announced that Rosé will debut her highly anticipated solo project on 12 March, making her the second Blackpink member to release a solo work since Jennie's "Solo" in November 2018.
 The next day, new teaser poster unveiled the name of the lead single, "On the Ground", for the first time.
 The first music video teaser for "On The Ground" was released on 7 March.
 On 8 March, YG revealed the album track listing, which confirmed first-time songwriting contributions from Rosé on both tracks.
 On 9 March, the second music video teaser for the title track was published.